-Crafts play a critical role in support for the culture of First Nations, Australia's regional relations and the flourishing of diverse communities across the nation.
+Crafts play a critical role in carrying the culture of First Nations, our regional neighbours from Indian Ocean, Pacific and ASEAN countries.
+In addition, they form a significant aspect of the cultural lives of diverse communities across the nation.

 Crafts are a unique expression of our creativity based on our material relationship to the land on which we live.
 The National Cultural Policy should include support tailored to the needs of crafts.

 This includes support for international craft exchange, skills transfer through programs such as mentorships and a national platform that can nurture and promote our crafts.